saulthompson/Automated_CI-CD_pipeline_with_GitHub_Actions_Terraform_AWS/README.md

 I made every effort to parameterize credentials and other variable values for maintainability.

-Nonetheless, there are some changes that might need to be implemented in the future:
+Nonetheless, developers should be aware of some changes that might need to be implemented in the future:

 1. It might be necessary to update github's thumbprint-list for the OIDC setup in the github_actions_integration module.